slitiWassim/NFT-Suspicious-Activity/README.md

 This filtering step significantly reduces the search space while preserving cycles that are likely to be temporally valid.

-Within each strongly connected component (SCC), a **modified Johnson backtracking algorithm** is then employed to enumerate structural cycles.
+Within each strongly connected component (SCC), an **adapted Johnson backtracking algorithm** is then employed to enumerate structural cycles.
 Each candidate cycle undergoes **early pruning** through an interval compatibility check ,to ensure temporal feasibility between consecutive edges.

 ### 3) **Cycle validation**

-Each candidate (structural) cycle is passed through `validate_cycle()`, which performs a fine grained temporal validation  by checking for a strictly **increasing sequence of timestamps** across edges.
+Each candidate (structural) cycle is passed through `validate`, which performs a fine grained temporal validation  by checking for a strictly **increasing sequence of timestamps** across edges.
 Only cycles satisfying full temporal consistency are accepted.

 Instead of computing the full **Cartesian product** of all timestamp combinations (which can explode combinatorially), it performs **incremental DFS pruning**: